Automated Data Augmentations for Graph Classification: The Proposed GraphAug Method

 \subsection{Label-Invariance Optimization with Reinforcement Learning}

 As our objective is generating label-invariant augmentations at most times, the ideal augmentation model $g$ should assign low transformation probabilities to graph elements corresponding to label-related information.
 For instance, when DropNode is used, if the dropping of some nodes will damage important graph substructures and cause label changing, the model $g$ should assign very low dropping probabilities to these nodes.
 However, we cannot directly make the model learn to produce label-invariant augmentations through supervised training because we do not have ground truth labels denoting which graph elements are important and should not be modified.
-To tackle this issue, we use a reinforcement learning based training method to implicitly optimize the model to preserve label-invariance.
+To tackle this issue, we implicitly optimize the model with a reinforcement learning based training method.

 We formulate the sequential graph augmentations as a Markov Decision Process (MDP).
+This is intuitive and reasonable, because the Markov property is naturally satisfied, i.e., the output graph at any transformation step is only dependent on the input graph, not on previously performed transformation.
 Specifically, at the $t$-th augmentation step, we define $G_{t-1}$, the graph obtained from the last step, as the current state, and the process of augmenting $G_{t-1}$ to $G_t$ is defined as state transition.
 The action is defined as the augmentation transformation $a_t$ generated from the model $g$, which includes the augmentation category $c_t$ and the exact transformations performed on all elements of $G_{t-1}$.
-The probability $p(a_t)$ of taking action $a_t$ for different $c_t$ is is described as below. \begin{itemize}[leftmargin=*] \item If $c_t$ is MaskNF, then the transformation probability is the product of masking or unmasking probabilities for features of all nodes in $V_{t-1}$, so $p(a_t)$ is defined as
+The probability $p(a_t)$ of taking action $a_t$ for different $c_t$ is is described as below. \begin{itemize}[leftmargin=*, topsep=0pt] \item If $c_t$ is MaskNF, then the transformation probability is the product of masking or unmasking probabilities for features of all nodes in $V_{t-1}$, so $p(a_t)$ is defined as

 \item If $c_t$ is DropNode, then the transformation probability is the product of dropping or non-dropping probabilities for all nodes in $V_{t-1}$, so $p(a_t)$ is defined as

 \item If $c_t$ is PerturbEdge, then the transformation probability is the product of perturbing or non-perturbing probabilities for all edges in $E_{t-1}$ and $\overline{E}_{t-1}$, so $p(a_t)$ is defined as